lucasleung8/MoneyPrintingSim/README.md

 How to Play
 -----
 Head to the GitHub pages link listed in the repo description (https://mrworldwide1.github.io/MoneyPrintingSim/), your progress autosaves every 10s to the browser's localstorage.
-Use the left mouse button or keyboard shortcuts as indicated.
+Use the left mouse button *or* keyboard shortcuts.
 Purchase upgrades - not buildings - to maximize your earning potential!

 <img src="https://github.com/mrworldwide1/MoneyPrintingSim/blob/main/Screenshot%20from%202023-09-16%2000-52-37.png?raw=true">